terry987654951/Adventure/README.md

 ## How to Run Our Code?
 We choose C++ to achieve modularity.
 There are three `.hpp` files and four `.cpp` files.
 When compiling, you need a C++ environment and execute `adventure.sln` in Visual Studio to run the program.
 When running the program, the character will start at the initial room and start adventuring.
 When get to a room, there might be a treasure in it, which might include weapons or a key to the exit door.
 For now, we have three options, one is that you have two third chances to get the key.
-Second is that you can fight with the monster get the key.
+Second is that you can fight with the monster to get the key.
 Last one is the exit door.
-If you have the key , you can escape the room and win the game.
+If you have the key, you can escape the room and win the game.

 ## Future Features